JS1820/IIPP-Internship/Month-2/Documentation/README.md

 Once installed on the VM machine, follow these steps:

 1. **Login:**
-   - Use `tsec` as the username and the setup password.
+   - Use `tsec` as the username and the setup password (During the Installation, we are supposed to input a password for the Default user: Tsec).

 2. **Successful Login:**
    - Access the Web-Based Login Interface using the same credentials.